alphagov/government-service-design-manual/Copy and content/styleguide.md

     --------

-    -   give people the main things they want to know without going into detail – eg rate and how long it’s paid for
+    -   give people the main things they want to know without going into detail – eg rate and how long it's paid for
     -   separate main points (not one long paragraph)

     Main sections